ClaudiaBehnke86/TournamentCalculator/docs/source/tutorial.rst

 The app has in version 0.9 the following pre-made tournaments:

 .. _premade:
-.. table:: exciting tournament in app
+.. table:: excising tournaments in online app
     :align: center

     +--------------+------------------------------------+